 Open every Friday 4-8 pm

-Join us for discussions of clips from the films REVOLUTION AND RELIGION: The Fight for Emancipation and the Role of Religion; A Dialogue Between CORNEL WEST & BOB AVAKIAN, and BA Speaks: REVOLUTION—NOTHING LESS!, articles from revcom.us/Revolution newspaper, and the struggle to fight the power, and transform the people, for revolution.
+Join us for discussions of articles from www.revcom.us/Revolution newspaper and clips from the films of Bob Avakian’s talks.
 Little 5 Points Arts and Community Center, 1083 Austin Ave.
 NE, top floor, Room 202.
 Parking in rear, wheelchair accessible.
-Contact store for more info.

 Unless otherwise noted, the events listed on this page are in English, but in many cases Spanish translation is available.
 Please call the bookstore in advance to request Spanish translation.

 If you like this article, subscribe, donate to and sustain Revolution newspaper.